Verapress MR 240 tablets

 Pharmacotherapeutic group: Selective calcium channel blockers with direct cardiac effects, phenylalkylamine derivatives.

 Verapamil reduces total peripheral resistance and lowers high blood pressure by vasodilation, without reflex tachycardia.
-Because of its user-dependent action on the voltage-operated calcium channel, the effects of Verapamil are more pronounced on high than on normal blood pressure.
+Because of its use-dependent action on the voltage-operated calcium channel, the effects of verapamil are more pronounced on high than on normal blood pressure.

 5.2 Pharmacokinetic properties